gabriele-gambero/Gabriele_Master_project/5_integration_and_correlation/README.md

+This folder represents the last step of the project where image-derived clusters' identity from both the modalities is checked.

+In particular, script ....

+TO BE FINISHED.

+---

-# Creating and managing the R Conda environment
+### Creating and managing the R Conda environment for this step

 Name of the environment: `r_env_corr`.
 ```sh